Gary Pettis: Career

 During his career, Pettis consistently hit for low averages and was known for striking out often, but he performed extremely well on defense, earning five Gold Glove Awards.
 He was noted for making many spectacular leaping or diving catches, depriving hitters of home runs or base hits, and was known in baseball circles as "The man who made center field look easy".
 Additionally, he was a prolific base runner and had five seasons where he stole over 40 bases.
 Pettis held the Angels' club record for stolen bases for nearly 20 years, until it was broken by Chone Figgins on July 15, 2007.
 Pettis was tagged as "Pac Man" Pettis by a local radio station listener call-in contest in 1986, referring to his unusual speed in the outfield and ability to chase down opponents' hits.

 On his 1985 Topps baseball card, the person posing in the picture is not Pettis; it is in fact a picture of his younger brother, Lynn.

 In 2022, the Astros won 106 games, the second-highest total in franchise history.
 They advanced to the World Series and defeated the Philadelphia Phillies in six games to give Pettis his second World Series title as an Astro.
-After the 2024 season, it was announced that the Astros would not renew Pettis' contract for the 2025 season, ending his tenure with the club.
+After the 2024 season, the Astros did not renew Pettis' contract for the 2025 season, ending his tenure with the club.

+On June 2, 2026, the San Francisco Giants hired Pettis to be their third base coach.

 Personal life

 His nephew, Austin Pettis, is a former wide receiver for the St. Louis Rams and San Diego Chargers.

 Pettis has four children, Paige, Kyler, Shaye, and Dante.
 Dante plays wide receiver for the New Orleans Saints and set the NCAA record for most career punt return touchdowns while at the University of Washington.
 Kyler is an actor who appeared on the NBC daytime drama Days of Our Lives.

-His brother Stacey Pettis was drafted 94th overall in the 4th round of the 1981 draft by the Pittsburgh Pirates, and played in the Pirates (1981-1984) and Angels (1985-1986) systems.
-Stacey has worked as a scout for the Seattle Mariners (2001-2016) and St. Louis Cardinals (2018–present).
+His brother Stacey Pettis was drafted 94th overall in the 4th round of the 1981 draft by the Pittsburgh Pirates, and played in the Pirates (1981–1984) and Angels (1985–1986) systems.
+Stacey has worked as a scout for the Seattle Mariners (2001–2016) and St. Louis Cardinals (2018–present).